-- 1. As early in the semester as possible (preferably within the first two weeks of the semester), you should initiate contact with Office of Disability Services to request accommodations.
-At this time, if you have not already done so, you should provide DS with current documentation regarding your disability. - You should then plan on meeting with ODS to review how the disability substantially limits you and determine what reasonable accommodations would be appropriate for you.
+- 1. As early in the semester as possible (preferably within the first two weeks of the semester), you should initiate contact with Disability Services (DS) to request accommodations.
+At this time, if you have not already done so, you should provide DS with current documentation regarding your disability. - You should then plan on meeting with DS to review how the disability substantially limits you and determine what reasonable accommodations would be appropriate for you.
 Recommendations from documentation and consultation with the student are both used to determine accommodations.
-Final determination of accommodations rests with the University.

-- Each semester accommodations are wanted or needed in classes, it is your (the student's) responsibility to check ODS to receive an Accommodation Letter from the ODS via email. - 4.
-It is then your (the student's) responsibility to ensure the Accommodation Letters to your professors were received via email, meet with them privately, raise their level of understanding of your strengths and disability, and work out the logistics of providing the approved accommodation.
+Final determination of accommodations rests with the University. - 3.
+Each semester accommodations are wanted or needed in classes, it is your (the student's) responsibility to obtain your Accommodation Letter from the DS office for your professors. - 4.
+It is then your (the student's) responsibility to present the Accommodation Letters to your professors, meet with them privately, raise their level of understanding of your strengths and disability, and work out the logistics of providing the approved accommodation.
 Since the primary relationship in the learning process is with the professor, we strongly encourage you to take the initiative within the first two weeks of the semester, or earlier, to develop that relationship. - 5.
-If difficulties occur in the actual provision of approved classroom or testing accommodations and you are unsuccessful in resolving those issues with the professor, then you may request assistance from ODS with securing the approved accommodations.
+If difficulties occur in the actual provision of approved classroom or testing accommodations and you are unsuccessful in resolving those issues with the professor, then you may request assistance from DS with securing the approved accommodations.
 Requests for assistance should be made as soon as any difficulties arise.
-ODS will work with both the student and the faculty member, or department, to arrive at an appropriate resolution.
+DS will work with both the student and the faculty member, or department, to arrive at an appropriate resolution.

-ACCOMMODATIONS INSTRUCTIONS LETTER Student's Responsibility:
+ACCOMMODATIONS INSTRUCTIONS LETTER

+Student's Responsibility: